SezanMert/SezanMert.github.io/_pages/cv.md

 * **[IBM Turkey](https://www.ibm.com/planetwide/tr/)** - Cloud & Cognitive Software Dept.
   * *Duration:* July 2020 - August 2020
   * *Supervisor:* Merve Özmen
-  * Contributions to the NLP Project for providing Turkish support to Watson language-supported services.
+  * Contributions to the NLP Project to provide Turkish support to Watson language-supported services.
   * Creating a chatbot for a shopping website with the connection of Tone Analyzer and Db2 database on the Cloud via Cloud Functions.

 * **[SnI Technology Services](https://snitechnology.net)** - Java Developers Team
   * *Duration:* July 2019
-  * Using knowledge of Java, SQL, Java Servlet, and HTML, a web application that connects and manipulates database has been designed and implemented on a scenario of holiday budget and destination.
+  * Using knowledge of Java, SQL, Java Servlet, and HTML, a web application that connects and manipulates databases has been designed and implemented on a scenario of holiday budget and destination.

 Online Courses & Certificates
 ======